X-Intelligence-Labs/AutoMR/README.md

 ## Customized Usage

-You can employ your own dataset by following the format supported in `dataset_module.py`.
+You can employ your own dataset by following the format supported in `dataset_module.py`, and then inherit from existed class.
 Remember to difine your own dataset label in dataset_module.py like:
 ```
 BERKELEY_NAME =[
     "Jumping in place",        # 0